Pinafore/nlp-hw/project/README.md

 You'll have to update how things are going: what's working, what isn't, and how does it change your timeline?
 How does it change your division of labor?

 *Question Writing*: You'll need to have answers selected for all of your questions and first drafts of at least 15 questions.
+This must be submitted as a JSON file so that we run computer QA systems on it.

 *Project*: You'll need to have made a submission to the leaderboard with something that satisfies the API.